nschwalbe/postoffice/README.md

 # Post Office

 Bring your mail to the post office.
 It will be stored and a postal worker will deliver it.
-Because of the always recurring task in every project to store a mail and send it out with a worker I extracted it as a module.
+Because of the always recurring task in every project to store a mail and send it out with a worker I extracted this as a module.

 This module is auto configured and depends on spring mail.